yanlynnnnn/tp/docs/DeveloperGuide.md

 1. User requests to clear the list.
 1. Homerce displays an empty list and a successful message.
 Use case ends.

+<b>Extensions</b>
+* 1a.
+Service is in use by one or more upcoming appointment.
+    * 1a1.
+Homerce displays an error message.
+    Use case resumes at step 1.
 </pre>

 ### Client Management